Hsuewei/TPCxMongoDB/dev_15003/README.md

 	- **customerId** field will be trimmed off 0 and parsed as numeric type, which is nonsense.
 It should be pared as ```string```
 	- **veestatus** field should be parsed as ```string``` rather then numeric type
 ![](../images/dev_15003.png)
-2. In dev_15003_2 round will mongoimport with datatypes
+2. Start from dev_15003_2 , following rounds will mongoimport with datatypes

 ## how i query ?
 > Please refer to ```dev_15003/query.js